 Brand safety is the practice of actively maintaining your reputation.
 It involves keeping advertising and other brand materials away from things that clash with your values.
 As such, brand safety looks a little different for each brand that pursues it.

-However, unlike digital PR, this isn’t brand safety’s only area of concern.
-Physical adverts can affect brand identity too if their messaging or location hasn’t been thought through.
+However, this isn’t brand safety’s only area of concern, unlike digital PR.
+Physical adverts can affect brand identity, too, if their messaging or location hasn’t been thought through.

 Why is brand safety something I should worry about?

 If you don’t take steps to control how people see your brand, this can have several negative impacts.
 The most obvious is customer engagement.
 If customers perceive you as untrustworthy, hypocritical, or unsavory, this can discourage them from doing business as a new or returning customer.
 This can lead to an increase in your exit rate.

 Ignoring brand safety affects income in other, more indirect ways as well.
 If you’re careless with where your ads appear - i.e., if you advertise to people who aren’t receptive to this - you’re not going to get a good return on your investment.